ccarabine/Churchbarn-holiday-let/README.md

 ![ Contact us form on small device](assets/uxd/contactus-smalldevice.PNG)

-* Value: This section will allow the user complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
-UX will be consistent on all devices.

-## Features remaining to implement (long term objectives):
-* 1. Live calendar for bookings
-* 2. Testimonials
-* 3. Map
-* 4. Gallery with professional imagery
-* 5. Terms and conditions
-* 6. More details about area/property
-* 7. Pricing information

-## Technologies Used <a name="technology-used"></a>

-For this project the main languages used are __HTML5__ and __CSS3__.

-I have also utilised the following frameworks  and tools:

-* [GitPod](https://www.gitpod.io/):  I used GitPod as the IDE for this project and Git has been used for Version Control.
-* [GitHub](https://www.github.com/): GitHub has been used to create a repository to host the project and receive updated commits from GitPod.
-* [Balsamiq](https://balsamiq.com/): I used Balsamiq to create the wireframe for the website for the basic structure and layout.
-* [Google Fonts](https://getbootstrap.com/): I have used Google Fonts to import fonts for styling purposes for this project.
-* [Font Awesome](https://fontawesome.com/): Font Awesome was used to apply icons in the Home, Exercises and Footer sections.
-* [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools): Chrome Dev Tools was used to test the site, assist with debugging issues and run reports from Lighthouse.
-* [W3C Markup Validation Service](https://validator.w3.org/): The W3C Markup Validation Service was used to validate the HTML document for this project and to identify any issues with the code.
-* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): The W3C CSS Validation Service was used to validate the CSS document for this project and to identify any issues with the code.
-* [Am I Responsive](http://ami.responsivedesign.is/): Am I Responsive was used to create the header image for the README file.

-#Testing <a name="testing"></a>

-#User testing <a name="user-testing"></a>

-Header

-Footer

-Home Page

-The Barn Page

-The Local Area Page
 ### HTML and CSS Validator Tests <a name="validation-testing"></a>
 1. W3C HTML Validator
 - I opened [W3C HTML Validator](https://validator.w3.org/) and selected the "Validate by URI" option for each page index.html, thebarn.html, thearea.html and contactus.html separately.